 Few zoos finance research that may benefit their animal occupants and by far the majority of zoos have neither the means nor the will to carry out research.

-Nor is research necessarily always significant and worthwhile in the few zoos that do it and can be misleading.
+Nor is research necessarily always significant and worthwhile in the few zoos that do it and their research can be misleading.
 For example, zoo animals make unreliable subjects for behavioural research.
 Their living conditions are artificial and many zoo animals are mentally deranged (more below).
-We now know from field studies on wild-living animals, like wolves and chimpanzees, that the social organisation of animals in the wild where humans do not disturb them are completely different from their zoo counterparts.
+We now know from field studies on wild-living animals, like wolves and chimpanzees, that the social organisation of animals in the wild where humans least disturb them are completely different from their zoo counterparts.

 2. Nature Conservation

 Zoos have reintroduced successfully only a handful of animals back to the wild.
 Notable successes are the golden lion tamarin to the rain forest in Brazil, the Arabian oryx to the deserts of Arabia, the tarpan (Przewalski horse) to the Mongolian steppes and the field cricket to Britain.
-But these exceptions, although important, do not justify the captivity of a million other animals at zoos.
-In fact, removing rare animals from the wild to stock zoos can influence the survival of the animals' wild population.
-The major zoos today breed most of their animals from existing zoo-held animals but still occasionally take animals from the wild and there is a highly damaging trade to nature conservation in wild animals for smaller animal collections and for private zoos.
+These exceptions, although important, do not justify the captivity of a million other animals at zoos.

 3. Public Education

 Throngs of people visit zoos.
 So the potential is there to educate people about animals, their rights, welfare and conservation.
 Some zoos fix up information plaques or recorded talks next to exhibits, and a few of the big zoos supply videos and publications.
-However, even at the small number of zoos where good educational material is available, the public absorb little of it and most zoo-goers disregard it.
+However, even at the small number of zoos where good educational material is available, you can see that the public absorbs little of it and most zoo-goers disregard it.

 Zoo animals cannot possibly act genuinely in their enclosures and may even be psychotic (more below).
 Unnaturally housed or insane animals cannot be representative of their species.
 The zoo-going public learn only what cowed, mad or withdrawn animals are like and that it is normal and acceptable that humans should control animals.